wp-plugins/cosmic-history-quotes/readme.txt

 * Includes three languages: English (en), Spanish (es), and Dutch (nl)

 == Upgrade Notice ==

+= 2.2.4 =
+Added option to remove title

 = 2.2.3 =
 It should work in the latest WP and BP.